detjensrobert/homework-2021-fall/ps205/notes/wk1.md

   - externally: when X% of UN agree it is a state - (yeah ok youre a state)
   - internally: some people have decided they rule over some territory - (we are now a state)
   - does being a state require external recognition?

+---

+# Lecture 2 - 9/29

+anarchy (no authority) <---> (complete authority) hegemony

+hegemony: absolute control over everything
+hegemon: leader of a hegemony

+polarity: counting # of great powers

+what *are* the great powers?

+what is power?
+  - how much a state can influence other states into doing what they want
+  - military size / power

+great powers are the states that possess much more power than the average state

+current great powers:
+  - China
+  - USA
+  - ~~India~~
+  - UK
+  - Russia
+  - ~~SA~~
+  - ~~Germany~~
+  - France
+  - ~~Japan~~
+  - ~~Brazil~~

+Unipolarity - one state that dominates international structures, e.g. US circa 1992..01? post Cold War Bipolarity - two main powers, essentially balanced, e.g. US vs USSR in Cold War (NATO vs Warsaw Pact) Multipolarity - several main powers, usually 3-7, most of history is this